 Johny Hendricks UFC Career

 Hendricks had to find another location for his fights, so he joined the Ultimate Fighting Championship.
 It was announced in May 2009 that Hendricks would make his UFC debut against Ultimate Fighter 7 champion Amir Sadollah on August 8, 2009, at UFC 101 in Philadelphia, Pennsylvania.
 Hendricks blocked a high head kick from Sadollah and countered with an uppercut, bringing Sadollah to his knees in the opening seconds of the first round.
-Twenty-nine seconds into the first round, referee Dan Miragliotta pulled Hendricks off the ring and end to the fight.
+Twenty-nine seconds into the first round, referee Dan Miragliotta pulled Hendricks off the ring and ended the fight.

 Sadollah appeared to be trying to get up when Miragliotta stopped the fight.
 However, Miragliotta defended his decision by saying Sadollah was “out of it” and “still looked glassy-eyed and asked me what happened.”
 Hendricks faced Ricardo Funch on December 12, 2009, at UFC 107.
 Funch was making his promotional debut.
 Hendricks got a unanimous decision victory (30–27, 30–27, and 30–25).